OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/General_Configuration_of_Course_Elements.md

 ![](assets/Tab_Layoutd.png)

-##  Configuration of the Tabs "Visibility and Access" of conventional courses
+##  Configuration of the Tabs "Visibility and Access" of conventional courses {: #access}

 The Visibility and Access tabs can be used to restrict access to a course element and all subordinate course elements so that only certain persons have